george123wright/Portfolio/README.md

   Candidate ARIMA (Autoregressive Integrated Moving Average) orders are weighted by AIC (Akaike Information Criterion) to form an ensemble.

-  Future macro scenarios are drawn from a VAR (Vector Auto Regressive) process via Cholesky simulation.and propagated through the model.
+  Future macro scenarios are drawn from a VAR (Vector Auto Regressive) process via Cholesky simulation and propagated through the model.

-  Monte-Carlo simulaion is then used to generate correlated draws from the VAR models output
+  Monte-Carlo simulation is then used to generate correlated draws from the VAR models output

 * **`lstm.py`** – Builds a recurrent LSTM (Long Short-Term Memory) network on rolling windows of returns and engineered factors.